poirier/cheat/django/drf_blog_post.rst

 But wait a minute.
 We ended up here with a dictionary exactly the same as we started with - weren't we expecting a Thing object?
 We were expecting that, but it'll take a little more work on our part to get there.
-We'll get there.

 For now, notice that what we got corresponds to how we defined the fields in our serializer. `id` was an IntegerSerializer field and we got an integer, while